cbig/UMLZ/README.md

 ## Zonation UML-tutorial

-Data and setups from UML (Uudenmaanliitto).
-The data and setups in this project are meant for training purposes and do not represent real analysis.
+Data and setups from UML (Uudenmaanliitto). _The data and setups in this project are meant for training purposes and do not represent a full real-life analysis_.

 ## Variants